We’ve created this website specifically for UK based, qualified financial advisers only.

 |Towards a deposit for a first home|

-With house deposits in the UK now averaging in at £33,127, first-time buyers are more dependant than ever on the Bank of Mum and Dad (BoMaD), with more than a third (34%) receiving financial help from a gift or loan from parents.
-In 2019, this average contribution from families and friends has skyrocketed by more than £6,000 to £24,100.
+With house deposits in the UK now averaging in at £57,278, first-time buyers are more dependant than ever on the Bank of Mum and Dad (BoMaD), with more than 50% of under 35's receiving a gift or loan from parents.
+In 2020, this average contribution from families and friends was almost £20,000.

-Here's what Gill and Jim had to say:
+Here's what John and June had to say: